Rowan-Mather/rowan-ndarray/README.md

 5) ./start.sh

 Note that the work in main is Numskull 1.0.
 Numskull 2.0 can be found in the so-called branch!
 The second version is less well tested and complete, but should be more efficient since it makes use of strides.
 I didn't have time to integrate that into the Onnx backend, but it shouldn't be at all difficult to do so.
+There is an open pull request so it's easy to find.

 ## Development